Reservoir · Mixed · Podkarpackie / Bieszczady

 Poland's largest dam lake in the Bieszczady mountains, remote and wild.

-Reasonable late spring fishing likely at Solina Lake
+Reasonable summer fishing likely at Solina Lake

 Good wave on — drift country.
 A useful wave.
 Work the productive shore.